oushujun/LTR_retriever/README.md

 	- LTR distribution on each chromosome (.out.LTR.distribution.txt)
 4. LTR Assembly Index (.out.LAI)

 ### Usage

 Good practice: It's highly recommended to use short and simple sequence names.
 For example, use letters, numbers, and _ to generate unique names shorter than 15 bits.
+If there is long sequence names, LTR_retriever will try to convert it for you, but not always successful.

 To obtain raw input files with LTRharvest and LTR_FINDER_parallel: